cmpi-standard/headers/mainpage.md

   * @ref sym-version "CMPI_VERSION"

     CMPI version that is implemented by an MB or MI, as a numeric CMPI version (see Subclause 1.6).

-    The CMPI header files define a default for this symbol, which is the current version of CMPI.
+    The default for this symbol is the current version of CMPI (see @ref sym-current-version "CMPICurrentVersion").

   * @ref sym-platform "CMPI_PLATFORM_{xxx}"

     The platform for which CMPI is compiled.

-    There is no default platform; one of these symbols must be defined by users of CMPI.
+    There is no default platform; one of the platform symbols must be defined by users of CMPI.
 See @ref sym-platform for details.